 What to do if Your Cat is Not Eating

-Ken Smith had adopted two black and white cats from the same litter when they were just six month old kittens.
+Ken Smith had adopted two black-and-white cats from the same litter when they were just six-month-old kittens.
 One of the kittens, Drexal, suffered from a permanent neurological condition that caused her to wobble when she walked and made it impossible for her to jump.
-Still, she and her sister, Berkley, played and slept together all day, every day for 6 years.
-Then, without much warning Drexal died.
-Immediately, Berkley stopped eating, and Ken assumed it was because she was grieving and that any day she’d start eating again.
+Still, she and her sister, Berkley, played and slept together every day for six years.
+Then, without much warning, Drexal died.
+Immediately, Berkley stopped eating, and Ken assumed it was because she was grieving, thinking that any day she’d start eating again.

 Over the next couple of weeks, Ken could coax Berkley into taking a few bites of food, but that was it.
-Ken kept waiting for her to come back around, but that didn’t happen, and Berkley almost died.
+He kept waiting for her to come around, but it didn’t happen, and Berkley almost died.

-While the reason that Berkley stopped eating probably was related to the trauma of losing her sister, what Ken didn’t know was that when a cat stops eating – for any reason – it can turn deadly very fast.
+While Berkley’s loss of appetite was likely related to the trauma of losing her sister, what Ken didn’t know was that when a cat stops eating—for any reason—it can turn deadly very quickly.

-When a person stops eating for a short period of time, their body can handle it.
-Yes, there will be some changes, the stomach may shrink, blood sugar levels will shift etc….but in general, a healthy person can go without food for two weeks or even longer with no long term effects.
+When a person stops eating for a short period, their body can handle it.
+Yes, there will be some changes, such as the stomach shrinking and blood sugar levels shifting, but generally, a healthy person can go without food for two weeks or even longer with no long-term effects.

-But a cat’s body functions differently from a persons.
-A human liver is pretty efficient at processing fat.
-A cat’s, however, is not.
+But a cat’s body functions differently from a human’s.
+A human liver is efficient at processing fat, while a cat’s liver is not.
 When a cat stops eating, the body begins to send fat cells to the liver.
-Because the cat’s liver cannot process these fat cells a disease called hepatic lipidosis (fatty liver disease) can result.
+Because the cat’s liver cannot process these fat cells, a condition called hepatic lipidosis (fatty liver disease) can develop.

-Once the cat has this condition, eating will become increasingly difficult until the cat is not able to eat at all.
+Once a cat has this condition, eating becomes increasingly difficult, and eventually, the cat may not be able to eat at all.
 This can happen rather quickly.
-Because cats are not, by nature, complainers, a cat with hepatic lipidosis may not even appear to be ill.
-But there are some signs to look for.
+Cats are not known for complaining, so a cat with hepatic lipidosis may not even appear to be ill at first.
+But there are some signs to look for:

 • Cat is not eating